nandpalmohit/ExpressJs/blogdeck/readme.md

-Blogdeck is a online blogging web app that build with ExpressJs and MongoDB.
+Blogdeck is an online blogging web app that build with ExpressJs and MongoDB.
 We can create new blogs, list blogs, view blogs with the use of MongoDB + Mongoose and readymade API.

 ## Features